plutov/packagemain/23-fuzz-testing-in-go/README.md

 The test works but it checks only a simple use case, and as you probably already noticed our function has some edge cases.
 Let's try to uncover them by writing a fuzz test.

-Fuzz tests can be included into your regular `_test.go` files using the functions that start with `Fuzz` that accept new type `*testing.F`.
+Fuzz tests can be included in your regular `_test.go` files using the functions that start with `Fuzz` that accept new type `*testing.F`.

 ```go
 func FuzzEqual(f *testing.F) {